-In October 1969, Patrick Wymark was due to appear at the Devonshire Theatre, Eastbourne as Elwood P Dowd in a production of Harvey.
-He collapsed with a severe nosebleed.
+In October 1969, Patrick Wymark was due to help out producer Charles Vance by appearing at the Devonshire Theatre, Eastbourne as Elwood P Dowd in a production of Harvey.
+Just before the opening night, he collapsed with a severe nosebleed (Charles Vance took the lead with a copy of the script in hand).
 The painful nosebleeds continued and two weeks later, he had a four hour operation.
 His wife Olwen Wymark said, "The surgeon told me at that time that these alarming nose-bleeds happened to many people without warning. usually they were people with high blood pressure.
 However, Patrick's blood pressure was normal."

 As noted, Patrick Wymark was a hard working actor whose career depended on being perceived as healthy by employers and a week after his operation, this photo by Peter Ekin-Wood appeared in the Sunday Mirror for November 16th 1969 to confirm that all was well.